levontumanyan/ragging-my-brain/README.md

 # improvements

-- embedding model should be an env variable to share between build and query
 - store dim in a metadata store instead of just hardcoding it, since changing the model will break it.
 - currently mds_to_process is not used. change code so only those files that have changed are being considered.
 - better ids for chunks. for now it is some workaround of hashing and masking to keep it under int64 limits.